bmedicke/playlister/readme.md

     # run playlister and pass name of file under cursor:
     map P shell playlister %s

-_Note_: The passed along filename will be cut off at the first space and used as starting point for the download.
+_Note in case you decide to change the naming format_: The passed along filename will be cut off at the first space and used as starting point for the download.
 This makes it necessary to use a youtube-dl naming format that starts with %(playlist_index)s.